jenkinsci/appscan-plugin/README.md

 1. Add your AppScan Enterprise credentials on the Jenkins **Credentials** page.
-    a.
-From the main Jenkins dashboard, click the **Credentials** link.
+    -   From the main Jenkins dashboard, click the **Credentials** link.
-    b.
-Add new global credentials.
+    -   Add new global credentials.
-    c.
-In the **Kind** drop-down list, select **HCL AppScan Enterprise Credentials**.
+    -   In the **Kind** drop-down list, select **HCL AppScan Enterprise Credentials**.
-    d.
-Enter your AppScan Enterprise server URL.
-For example https:// ASE Server hostname:9443/ase
+    -   Enter your AppScan Enterprise server URL.
+For example https:// ASE Server hostname:9443/ase.
-    e.
-Enter your API key details.
+    -   Enter your API key details.

 2. Add a **Run AppScan Enterprise Security Test** build step to your Jenkins project configuration and enter the following information: